The issue that won't go away, even if they did.

 The obvious irony, of course, is that those same insurance companies are the ones who would benefit from the Senate HSA plans.

 But wait!
-There’s more on this late night special!
+There’s more on this special!
 Reading Trump’s statement carefully, he didn’t say anything about HSAs.
 He said to send “large amounts of dollars back to the people.”
 People on ACA are not affluent; there are income limitations for qualification.
 So, let’s see.
 If you were a lower income family and received actual cash right around Christmas, would you spend it on a healthcare plan you hope you won’t need in the coming year?
 Or on an overdue mortgage or rent?
 Or rapidly escalating utility bills, with electricity up 6% and gas up 14% this year?
 Or food?
 Or how about gifts for the kids?
 In other words, would people use cash to pay, at least in part, for tariff-created inflation?
 Genius, really…although the Senate was quick to a different translation.

 Congressional paychecks continue during shutdowns.
 60% kept the paycheck during this one.
 Check here to see if yours got paid or refused.